In Alaska, all evictions follow the same process:

 Month-to-Month | 30 Days |

-5-Day Notice to Quit
+5-Day Notice To Quit

-In Alaska, if a tenant is late on paying utilities (full or partial), the landlord can serve the tenant a 5-Day Notice to Quit.
-This notice gives the tenant 3 judicial days to pay the balance due, otherwise the tenant must move out of the rental unit within 5 judicial days.
+This eviction notice gives the tenant 5 days to pay the balance due and reinstate service with the utility provider, otherwise the tenant must move out of the rental unit within 5 days.

-24-Hour Notice to Vacate
+24-Hour Notice To Vacate

-In Alaska, if a tenant intentionally causes substantial destruction to the premises, in excess of four hundred dollars ($400.00) in damages, the landlord must serve the tenant with a 24-Hour Notice to Vacate.
-This eviction notice gives the tenant 24 hours to move out without the opportunity to fix the issue.
+In Alaska, if a tenant intentionally causes substantial destruction to the premises, which exceeds four hundred dollars ($400.00) in damages, the landlord can serve the tenant a 24-Hour Notice To Vacate.

-5-Day Notice to Vacate
+5-Day Notice To Vacate

-In Alaska, if a tenant engages in illegal activity or repeats a lease violation of the same or similar nature within a 6-month period, the landlord must provide the tenant with a 5-Day Notice to Vacate.
-This eviction notice gives the tenant 5 judicial days to move out without the chance to fix the issue.
+In Alaska, if a tenant engages in illegal activity or repeats a lease violation of the same or similar nature within a six month period, the landlord can serve the tenant a 5-Day Notice To Vacate.

 Step 2: Landlord Files Lawsuit with Court